mattstier/music-bot/README.md

 - **docs** - detailed documentations of each major component
   - **filePlayer** - filePlayer specific documentation
   - **images** - diagrams and more
 ---
+## Setup Manual

+### Development tools
+- install Go v1.25 or later
+- install Docker
+- build a docker image running `docker build . -t music-bot:latest`
+- (Optional) install Air a hot-loading tool for Go
+  - Install it as a standalone tool by running `go install github.com/cosmtrek/air@latest`
+  - Run the image by mounting the docker container to your local repository
+    - On _Windows Powershell_: `docker run --rm -it -v ${PWD}:/go/src/app music-bot:latest`
+    - On _Linux/MacOS_: `docker run --rm -it -v $(pwd):/go/src/app music-bot:latest`
+- Or run it by simply running `docker run music-bot:latest`

+### How to deploy

+---
 ## Contribution guidelines
 If you intend on contributing to our project, read our Development Guideline.